hackclub/hackclub/case_studies/san_leandro_high_school/2015-10-29_sixth_meeting/recap.md

 ## What Went Well

-- The energizer got everyone doing something that doesnt involve members sitting on the computer, many of them wanted to do it again.
+- The energizer got everyone doing something that doesn't involve members sitting on the computer, many of them wanted to do it again.